 What is the Purpose of an Inquest?

-The purpose of the Coroner’s investigations is so bereaved families know where and when their loved one died and also how their death came about.
-The Inquest is also required so this information can be documented on official records.
+The purpose of the Inquest is to confirm to families where and when their loved one died and how their death came about.
+An Inquest is required so the discussions and findings are documented as official records.

-An Inquest is a public Court hearing, so the Coroner may require witness and expert evidence to assist in their findings.
-The Inquest is a fact-finding process, and not used to apportion blame or responsibility.
-While the findings in the Inquest may lead to criminal or civil proceedings, these issues will be dealt with separately and in other Courts.
+An Inquest is a public Court hearing so the Coroner may require witness and/or expert evidence to assist their investigations.
+The Inquest is a fact-finding process and not used to apportion blame or responsibility.
+Whilst findings in the Inquest may lead to criminal or civil proceedings these issues will be dealt with separately and in other Courts.

-At the conclusion of the Inquest, the death may be registered.
+At the conclusion of the Inquest, the death will be registered.
 The following causes of death may be stated:

 - Accident or misadventure